Brewster F2A Buffalo: Finland

 None of the B-239E fighters saw combat in the Winter War (1939–1940).
 However, five of the six delivered during the war became combat-ready before it ended.

-The B-239E was never referred to as the name Buffalo in Finland; it was known simply as the Brewster, or by the nicknames Taivaan helmi ("sky pearl") or Pohjoisten taivaiden helmi ("pearl of the northern skies").
+The B-239E was never referred to by the name Buffalo in Finland; it was known simply as the Brewster, or by the nicknames Taivaan helmi ("sky pearl") or Pohjoisten taivaiden helmi ("pearl of the northern skies").
 Other nicknames were Pylly-Valtteri (lit. "butt-walter"), Amerikanrauta ("American hardware" or "American car") and Lentävä kaljapullo ("flying beer-bottle").
 The total of 44 examples of the B-239E fighters used by the FAF received serial numbers BW-351 to BW-394.